pitergaevoy/WpfBasics/README.md

 Anyways I have a question for you.
 A serious one...it's haunting...terrifying.

-Whats heavier a kilogram of steel or a kilogram of feathers?<br>Right, a kilogram of steel, because still is heavier than feathers.<br>
+Whats heavier a kilogram of steel or a kilogram of feathers?<br>Right, a kilogram of steel, because steel is heavier than feathers.<br>